rahil627/willowolf/docs/index.md

 #### digital organizations

-- [an anarchy focused on true life](https://willowolf.com/nga), the will to research 'n develop ways to make a better world :) :)
+- [an anarchy that follows *the natural way* of life](https://willowolf.com/nga), the will to research, develop, n share our love for ways of making better world :) :)
-- [an anarchy focused on experimental games](https://willowolf.com/ega), the will to research, develop, 'n love experimental games
+- [an anarchy that <3 experimental games](https://willowolf.com/ega), the will to research, develop, 'n share our love for experimental games
-- [an anarchy focused on fighting games](https://willowolf.com/fga), the will to research, develop, 'n love fighting games
+- [an anarchy that <3 fighting games](https://willowolf.com/fga), the will to research, develop, 'n share our love for fighting games

 these are the web-sites for various digital organizations i've begun, each one with a specific shared interest / direction